An Phú district

-An Phú is a district of An Giang province in the Mekong Delta region of Vietnam and shares the international border with Cambodia.
+An Phú was a district of An Giang province in the Mekong Delta region of Vietnam and shares the international border with Cambodia.
 An Phú juts out at the western edge of Vietnam into Cambodia.
 As of 2019, the district had a population of 148,615.
 The district covers an area of 226 km^{2}.
 The district capital lies at An Phú town.

 History

 Map of Óc Eo and Angkor Borei.
 An Phú on the route.

 The district is one of the most remote places in Vietnam.
 An Phú was a part of the Tầm Phong Long region that had links with former Funan kingdom and was given to the Nguyễn lords in 1757 by Chenla king Outey II.

 Due to favourable conditions for agriculture and water transportation, the Vietnamese settled in the area.
 The region was crucial for trade, business, and military strategy.

 In May 1833, during the Siamese-Vietnamese war, the Siamese soldiers crossed the district on the river to attack the Dai Nam.
 In 1841, many Chams people in Cambodia went to the district to avoid the war in Cambodia.

 In Daniel Marvin's book Expendable Elite – One Soldier's Journey into Covert Warfare, he talked about the time he worked there in the Special Forces in 1965–1966.
 They set up camp in Dan Nam in An Phú town and enlisted a group of militant Hòa Hảo forces to support them.
 He said: "An Phú is the safest place [in] all [of] Vietnam".

 There was a military invasion from 1977 to 1978 by Pol Pot and the Khmer Rouge army.
 Almost all of the people in An Phú had to be evacuated (mainly to the Chợ Mới and Phú Tân districts).
 The resultant damage was non-significant.

+On June 16, 2025, the Standing Committee of the National Assembly issued Resolution No. 1685/NQ-UBTVQH15.
+The district was dissolved and new wards were rearranged from the district.